gradus/coffeecup/docs/reference.md

 Options:

 - `locals`: if set to any "truthy" value, will compile the template with the main statements wrapped around a `with` block.
-The template will then support the `locals` option (see below).
+The compiled template will then support the `locals` option (see below).
 This is the "runtime" method of putting external variables in the local scope of the template.

 - `hardcode`: an object containing values to be added to the template's local scope at "compile time".
 For each attribute in this object a `var [name] = [stringified value]` will be added to the template body.